nvda-es/devguides_translation/original_docs/spladdoninternals.md

 Another feature that uses column routines is track place marker.
 You would drop a place marker at the current track (SPL Assistant, Control+K), move around the playlist, then move to the track with the marker set on it (SPL Assistant, K).

 Once you drop a place marker, Studio app module will record the filename of the currently focused track, and when you wish to move to the marked track, NVDA will use column search routine to locate it.
-Unlike a typical column search, NVDA will call the private linear search routine directly and will select the column where filename is stored (in effect, you are asking NvDA to do a column search after choosing filename as the data you are looking for).
+Unlike a typical column search, NVDA will call the private linear search routine directly and will select the column where filename is stored (in effect, you are asking NVDA to do a column search after choosing filename as the data you are looking for).

 #### Vertical column navigation: just announce the column I want